 LIORC holds certain mining leases and mining licenses covering approximately 18,200 hectares of land near Labrador City.
 IOC has leased certain portions of these lands from which it currently mines iron ore.
 In return, IOC pays LIORC a 7% gross overriding royalty on all sales of iron ore products produced from these lands.
 A 20% tax on the royalty is payable to the Government of Newfoundland and Labrador.

 IOC is one of Canada's largest iron ore producers, operating a mine, concentrator and pellet plant at Labrador City, Newfoundland and Labrador, and is among the top five producers of seaborne iron ore pellets in the world.
 It has been producing and processing iron ore since 1954.
-IOC is strategically situated to serve the markets of the Great Lakes and the balance of the world from its year-round port facilities at Sept-Îles, Québec.
+IOC is well situated to serve the various markets throughout the world from its year-round port facilities at Sept-Îles, Québec.